ToxPuro/astaroth/acc-runtime/README.md

 **Important** requires that all conditionals are known at compile-time (or when loading Astaroth if using runtime compilation).

 * `input`
 Designed for variables that are input parameters to Kernels, but should not be allocated/loaded to the GPU.
+Or for control variables that should only live on the host.
+(Renaming the qualifier to `host` is under consideration.)
 > Note: At the moment, can be used only via `ComputeSteps`.
 See the section describing `ComputeSteps` for example usage.
 * `output`
 At the moment, restricted to `real` and `int` scalar quantities resulting from reductions across the whole subdomain.